Colorín Colorado: Facebook Live Series

 How does it work?

-Do I need a Facebook account to tune in to the live video?
+Do I need a Facebook account to watch the live video?

 What if I can't make it?

 No problem!
+An archive of video posts to our Facebook page automatically as soon as the event ends.
+We will also post an archive of the events with resources mentioned in the discussion on our website following the chat.
 Feel free to send us questions ahead of time at firstname.lastname@example.org with "Facebook Live question" in the subject line and take a look at the archived video following the event.

 Follow us on Facebook to get a notification when it starts!